tablelandnetwork/docs/building/examples/playbooks/key-value-storage.md

 );
 ```

-Now, with the queryable tablename in hand `key_values_99`, adding key/value pairs to the table is as easy as:
+Now, with the table name in hand `key_values_99`, adding key/value pairs to the table is as easy as:

 ```sql
 INSERT INTO key_values_99 VALUES ("key-uuid-or-something", '{"somelarge_json": "bla"}');